Jun Kato

 Contact

-Please reach me via email or social networking services rather than telephone and facsimile when possible.
+Please contact me via email or social networking sites rather than telephone if possible.
 I rarely check these conventional machines.